mavant/pysonic/README.md

 Further information [available here](http://mavant.com/8/).

 Q: Why is it spelled 'pysonic'?
 Is it like 'psionics'?

-A: No, psionics were the words part of D&D. Try saying 'pysonic' with a Lisp.
+A: No, psionics were the worst part of D&D. Try saying 'pysonic' with a Lisp.
 (Credit to @scheidegger for that one.)